caryhuang/synchdb/README.md

 As you can see, there are 2 additional background workers(synchdb engine), one replicating from MySQL, the other replicating from SQL server.

 ### View the Connector States
 We can execute the `synchdb_state_view` view to examine all the running connectors and their states.
 Currently, synchdb can support up to 30 running workers.
-The output is grouped by a connector ID, which can be used as the key to run other synchdb control routines such as `synchdb_stop_engine_bgw()`

 See below for an example output:
 ```